 Dallas Car Accident Lawyer

 If you or a loved one was injured in a car accident in Texas, talk to one of our attorneys today.
-The Dallas personal injury attorneys at The Queenan Law Firm offer free consultations to help our clients understand what their case might be worth, and why they should avoid early or unreasonably low settlement offers.
+An Arlington TX personal injury lawyer at The Queenan Law Firm offer free consultations to help our clients understand what their case might be worth, and why they should avoid early or unreasonably low settlement offers.
 For your free consultation, contact our law offices today at (817) 476-1797.